Trade Secrets Damages Expert Witness & Litigation Support

 - Unjust Enrichment is usually measured as the defendant’s profits gained as a result of their misappropriation.

-Reasonable royalty is the payment that would have been made from a negotiation between a trade secret holder and the infringer before the beginning of the infringing time period.
+A reasonable royalty is a payment that would have been made from a negotiation between a trade secret holder and the infringer before the beginning of the infringing time period.

 There are two types of economic damages; which kind is awarded depends on the conduct of the defendant.